Directors’ duties and responsibilities

 Under this Act, an offence will be committed where failings by an organisation’s senior management are a substantial element in any gross breach of the duty of care owed to the organisation’s employees or members of the public, which results in death.
 The maximum penalty is an unlimited fine and the court can additionally make a publicity order requiring the organisation to publish details of its conviction and fine.

 This paper is only a brief summary of the duties, responsibilities and liabilities an individual will assume on being appointed a director of a company.
 As a first appointment it is strongly recommended that more detailed information is obtained.
 In larger companies, however, the company secretary will be able to give appropriate guidance.

 How the IoD supports and develops company directors

 The IoD’s flagship director development programme.
 Chartered Director status is conferred under the IoD’s Royal Charter, and demonstrates a director’s commitment to the highest standards of professional conduct and corporate governance.
 Joining the IoD Chartered Director programme is a unique statement of intent to go further than your peers.

 A company director has to possess specific knowledge and skills to ensure the lawful trading of a business for long term success.
 IoD Professional Development offers a comprehensive range of courses which develop and refine the qualities essential in an effective business leader.

 The Digital Academy is the latest addition to the IoD’s director development capability.
 The new learning environment uses app-based delivery to offer IoD training to directors wherever they may be.

 Consult with a lawyer, accountant, HR advisor and other professionals.
-Sessions held at 116 Pall Mall, by phone or Skype.
-Access to the DAS is an exclusive IoD membership benefit.
+Access to the DAS is an exclusive benefit for full IoD members.

 The Business Information Service has access to a number of subscription databases to provide you with market research, company profiles and contacts, legal templates and a wide range of content to support your success.